Everything You Need to Know About Getting a Location Release Form

 Lists the specifics

-Furthermore, if the property owner asks specific parts of the location to remain untouched, add them in the location release form.
+Furthermore, if the property owner asks specific parts of the location to remain untouched, add them to the location release form.
 And for the filmmakers, if any location alterations will take place, make sure to get it in writing that alterations will happen, but everything will return to its original state by the end of the production time.

 Includes signatures at the end